 For the best fresh seafood in Aruba, head over to Zeerover.
 It’s set on a fisherman’s wharf in Savaneta.
-Everything is fresh caught and cooked right in front of you.
+Everything is freshly caught and cooked right in front of you.

 It’s such an authentic experience and is a beloved local haunt for hanging out, shooting pool, and relaxing on the oceanfront.
-It offers a casual ambiance with the fresh fares served up in a fried finger food style inside bright colorful baskets.
+It offers a casual ambiance with fresh fares served up in a fried finger food style inside bright, colorful baskets.

 - Address: Savaneta 270, Savaneta

 Passions on the Beach is one of the best restaurants in Aruba and is a craveable favorite for tourists and locals alike.
 Enjoy delicious dishes with a side of salty sea breeze by dining right on the soft white sands surrounded by Fofoti trees.
 The idyllic environment is stunning at any time of day, and they are open for breakfast, lunch, and dinner.

 There’s a separate bar and lounge as well, and it’s actually part of Amsterdam Manor Beach Resort Aruba.
 We stayed at Amsterdam Manor on our first trip to Aruba, and Passions on the Beach was our first meal in Aruba.
 It did not disappoint!
 If you are planning an Aruba honeymoon, we’d suggest dining here for a romantic meal on the beach in Aruba.